Ceramics as a Journey of Growth.

 Die Arbeiten stützen sich auf die Symbiose von Perfektion und Imperfektion der Natur, auf rohe, sich verändernde Oberflächen und Schönheit im Verborgenen.
 Japanische Keramikkunst, Teekeramik im Speziellen, ist eine nicht unwichtige Inspirationsquelle.

-Manche Arbeiten sind von der japanischen Ästhetik des Wabi-Sabi inspiriert.
+Viele Arbeiten sind von der japanischen Ästhetik des Wabi-Sabi inspiriert.
 Das Schönheitsideal „Sabi“ wird erst mit dem „Wabi“-Gefühl vollkommen.
 Wabi transportiert keine perfekte, makellose, blendende Schönheit, sondern eine der Stille, eine dunkle, gedämpfte Schönheit.
 Eine Schönheit der Reife.
 Glasurauftrag, Formen und Haptik der Gefäße sollen zum Betrachten einladen.
 Zum Anhalten.
 Innehalten.
 Ruhig-werden.

 Über Design